Thinking Beyond Borders

 There are no compliance obligations for employers in Oman in respect of personal tax.

 Any foreign national intending to visit Oman must obtain a visa.
 Such visa specifies the period for which an individual is allowed to stay in Oman.
 A visitor’s entry visa does not permit a foreign national to work in Oman.
-Visit visas can be obtained on the port of entry by citizens of some countries.
-Citizens of other countries can obtain visit visas by applying for the same at Oman’s diplomatic missions in their respective country.
-Visit visas are usually single-entry visas and entitle a person to stay in Oman for a period of 3 months.
+Visit visas can be obtained at the port of entry by citizens of some countries/territories.
+Citizens of other countries/territories can obtain visit visas by applying for the same at Oman’s diplomatic missions in their respective country/territory or online through the website of Royal Oman Police.
+Visit visas are usually single-entry visas and period of visa varies based on the type of trip.

-Foreign nationals coming to Oman for the purpose of employment must obtain an employment visa (prior to departure from home country) sponsored by the company that will act as their employer.
-For certain nationalities, the foreign nationals seeking employment have to undergo medical tests and obtain a medical report from their home country prior to employment visas being issued.
+Foreign nationals coming to Oman for the purpose of employment must obtain an employment visa (prior to departure from home country/territory) sponsored by the company that will act as their employer.
+For certain nationalities, the foreign nationals seeking employment have to undergo medical tests and obtain a medical report from their home country/territory prior to employment visas being issued.

-Oman has entered into double taxation treaties (comprehensive and limited) with more than 30 countries to prevent double taxation and allow cooperation between Oman and overseas tax authorities in enforcing their respective tax laws.
+Oman currently has 35 effective double taxation treaties (comprehensive and limited) with other countries/territories to prevent double taxation and allow cooperation between Oman and overseas tax authorities in enforcing their respective tax laws.

-Oman’s network of double tax treaties (either signed, to be ratified, or in the process of being ratified) includes Algeria, Belarus, Belgium, Brunei, Canada, China (People's Rep.), Croatia, Egypt, France, Germany, Hungary, India, Iran, Italy, Japan, Korea (Rep.), Lebanon, Mauritius, Moldova, Morocco, Netherlands, Pakistan, Portugal, Russia, Seychelles, Singapore, Slovak Republic, South Africa, Spain, Sudan, Switzerland, Syria, Thailand, Tunisia, Turkey, United Kingdom, Uzbekistan, Vietnam and Yemen.
+Oman’s network of effective double tax treaties currently includes tax treaties with Algeria, Belarus, Brunei, Canada, China (People's Rep.), Croatia, France, Hungary, India, Iran, Italy, Japan, Korea (Rep.), Lebanon, Mauritius, Moldova, Morocco, Netherlands, Pakistan, Portugal, Seychelles, Singapore, South Africa, Sri Lanka, Sudan, Switzerland, Syria, Spain, Thailand, Tunisia, Turkey, United Kingdom, Uzbekistan, Vietnam and Yemen.

-There is a likelihood that there could be Permanent Establishment exposure, for overseas company in Oman (due to presence of secondees in Oman) and this may need a separate examination from corporate tax perspective.
+There is a likelihood that there could be permanent establishment’ (PE) exposure for the overseas company in Oman (due to the presence of secondees in Oman) and this may need a separate examination from a corporate tax perspective.

-‘Permanent establishment’ (PE) has been re-defined to include foreign companies providing services in Oman, where the presence of the company’s employees in Oman (or other individuals under the company’s control) exceeds 90 days in any 12-month period.
+Amongst others, PE has been defined to include foreign companies providing services in Oman, where the presence of the company’s employees in Oman (or other individuals under the company’s control) exceeds 90 days in any 12-month period.

 Currently, there are no exchange controls in force in Oman.